pablobernabeu-edu/secure_local_HPC_speech_transcription/README.md

 **Note:** When speaker attribution is enabled, you get **both** regular and speaker-attributed versions.
 This gives you flexibility to use whichever format suits your needs.

-**Example Output:** A complete example transcript is available in `example_output/transcripts/`, showing a real transcription of the Codex Mentis podcast episode ["Behind the curtains: Methods used to investigate conceptual processing"](https://open.spotify.com/episode/56mb7N81kp3VPzhcijQXi0?si=m9cBWQ3rSHayTQAigEyOXQ).
-This demonstrates the system's output format, metadata headers, name masking and text processing quality.

 ## Processing Pipeline

 1. **Audio Enhancement**: Signal conditioning and noise reduction